 This is the decades-old question of whether, at any given point in a market's upswing, is it better to rent vs buying in Austin.
 We often hear potential Austin home buyers saying things like "The Austin real estate market looks like it may peak and I'm wondering if I should wait until prices go down before I buy Austin tx real estate".
 Well, it's hard to time any market and, from the studies we've seen, why would you want to try?

-The average cost of buying a home in Greater Austin is at $305,000.
+The average cost of buying a home in Austin MSA is $327,500.
 Compare it to paying $1,364 monthly and deciding to stay in that rental area for the long-term, it’s like throwing away money.
 Another factor on why rent is not ideal for the long-term is because of inflation rates.
 Once inflation occurs, rental rates will adjust.
 But for mortgage payments, they are steady and fixed.

 The kicker here is that you actually plan on staying in that home long enough.
 I always advise my clients when they are searching MLS for homes, that they actually plan on staying in that home for at least 3 years, and even that is cutting it close.
 The fact of the matter is that we will have a recession at some point.
 It may not be next year but it will happen.
 And that's why we advise on 5 years to be a safer bet for appreciation and being able to sell your home with enough equity to move up in the house when you buy the next one.